FuadPoroshtica/T-113-VLN1-H30/docs/diary.md

 Olafur showed up at 08:30, Jon showed up at 10, Gardar showed up at 10:30 and Fuad showed up at 11:00

+### Daily goals:

+The goal of the day is to finish the data layer.
+And fix all the changes to the Use case diagram.

+### Satus: